 AAUW Student Organizations: Frequently Asked Questions

-Interested in empowering women in your campus and community?
+Are you interested in empowering the women in your campus and community?
 Do you want a great leadership experience for your résumé?
-Then you should start an AAUW student organization to take advantage of all the resources and connections that AAUW has to offer.
+Join or start an AAUW student organization to take advantage of all the resources and connections that AAUW has to offer.
 Below are some of our most frequently asked questions about AAUW student organizations.
-Have more questions?
-E-mail us at firstname.lastname@example.org.
+For additional questions, e-mail us at firstname.lastname@example.org.

 What do I name my student organization?

-Your student organization name must contain AAUW’s name.
 Traditionally, organizations have used the format “AAUW at (university name)” — for example, AAUW at Penn State.
-Student organizations cannot use “branch,” “club,” or “chapter” in their names.
+Regardless of your name, you are officially an AAUW student organization, meaning you’re not a branch, club, or chapter.

-What are the membership requirements for forming and joining an AAUW student org?
+What are the AAUW membership requirements for AAUW student organization members?

-All student organization members need to also be members of AAUW.
-If your school is an AAUW college/university partner member, you can join for free as an e-student affiliate.
-If your school is not a C/U partner member, you can join as a student affiliate for $17.
+All student organization members are required to also be student affiliates of AAUW.
+If your school is an AAUW college/university (C/U) partner member, you can join for free as an e-student affiliate.

 Who can be our student organization adviser?

-First and foremost, follow any university guidelines.
-If you’re unsure whom to approach, consider campus faculty or staff who are interested in gender issues and student leadership.
-Use this FAQ to better understand your adviser’s role.
+First and foremost, follow your college/university’s guidelines.
+If you’re not sure who you should ask to be an adviser, consider campus faculty or staff who are interested in gender equity issues and student leadership.
 You can also work with the AAUW national office for support by e-mailing firstname.lastname@example.org.

 How can my student organization take action?

 One of the most exciting parts of being in an AAUW student organization is creating events on your campus that make a difference for women and girls.
-We encourage students to sign up for our Two-Minute Activist, an online tool that sends you alerts on women’s issues so you can send targeted messages to Congress and the president quickly.
+In addition to recruiting students to become AAUW student affiliates, your organization can also sign people up for AAUW’s Two-Minute Activist, an online tool that sends alerts on legislative issues that affect women, so that you can quickly send targeted messages to Congress.

 Can we volunteer in the community?

 Yes!
-Look for organizations that align with AAUW’s and your student organization’s goals.
+Look for organizations that align with AAUW’s mission and your student organization’s goals.
+AAUW’s fundraising guidelines allow you to donate time and goods to local organizations that align with our mission.

 Working with AAUW

 There isn’t a local branch nearby.
-How can I get AAUW support?
+How can I still get AAUW support?

-With 170,000 members and supporters, we can help you connect to AAUW members in your community to help you and your organization.
-Contact us at firstname.lastname@example.org so we can help.
+With 170,000 members and supporters, we can help you connect to AAUW members in your community.
+Contact us at firstname.lastname@example.org.

 We ran out of materials for tabling.
 How can I get more?